Magical Snickerdoodle Cookies, a Nut-Free & Egg-Free Recipe

-These soft and chewy snickerdoodle cookies are magical because they vanish shortly after baking!
-They’re yummy, nut-free, and egg-free.
+Snickerdoodles are magical because they cookies that vanish shortly after baking!
+They’re yummy, typically nut-free, and my recipe is egg-free.
 You can also make the cookie dough balls ahead of time and freeze them for a make-ahead option.
 And they’re easy to adapt for a dairy-free variation.

 Disclaimer: I am a brand ambassador for Rodelle and receive products to use and review.
 Please check that all ingredients are suitable for your allergies and be sure to ask your medical care team regarding any allergy related questions (I do not share medical advice).
 As an Amazon Associate I earn from qualifying purchases.